Maayke Tjin A-Lim: Career

 From Hoorn, Tjin A-Lim runs for the athletics club AV Zaanland, based in Zaandam.
 In February 2022, she came third at the Dutch Indoor Championships over 60 m hurdles and qualified for the 2022 World Athletics Indoor Championships in Belgrade, where she reached the semi-finals.
 In doing so she set a new personal best time of 8.21 seconds.

 In May 2022, she also set a new personal best time over 100 m hurdles, running 13.16.
 At the end of May 2022 Tjin A-Lim lowered her personal best again, to 13.02 in Manchester.
 In August 2022, Tjin A-Lim competed in the 100 m hurdles at the 2022 European Athletics Championships in Munich, where she reached the semi-finals.

 In January 2023, racing indoors in Luxembourg she set a new personal best over 60 m hurdles of 8.00.
 At the 2023 European Athletics Indoor Championships in Istanbul in March 2023, she successfully came through the heats and semi-final and qualified for the final.
 In the final, she finished eighth in a time of 8.09 seconds.
 In August 2023, she competed at the 2023 World Athletics Championships in Budapest and qualified for the semi-finals.

 In February 2024, she won the Dutch indoor title in the 60 metres hurdles.
 She was selected for the 2024 World Athletics Indoor Championships in Glasgow to compete in the 60 metres hurdles, where she qualified for the semi-finals.
 She competed in the 100m hurdles at the 2024 Paris Olympics, reaching the semi-finals.

-She was selected for the 2025 European Athletics Indoor Championships in Apeldoorn.
+Having placed second to Nadine Visser at the 2025 Dutch Indoor Championships, she was selected for the 2025 European Athletics Indoor Championships in Apeldoorn.
+She won in the 100 metres hurdles ahead of Mira Groot at the 2025 Dutch Championships in Hengelo.
 She was a semi-finalist at the 2025 World Athletics Championships in Tokyo, Japan.

+On 1 March 2026, she placed second in 7.95 seconds to Nadine Visser at the Dutch Indoor Championships.
+She was selected for the 2026 World Athletics Indoor Championships in Poland in March 2026.